mbusby/ComplexityByStartPosition/README.md

 4)	Prints out the rarefaction data file.

+Installation:
+The file ComplexityByStartPos is a 64 bit binary.
+This is easiest if it works on your server.
+Otherwise you will need to compile it.

 How to get it to compile:

-If the unix binary does not work for you, you may need to compile it.
-This may or may not be a big hassle because you need both Boost and bamtools.
+Compiling the file may or may not be a big hassle because you need both Boost and bamtools.

-First, though, copy all the files in here to a single directory on your unix server where g++ is installed (it probably is).
+First, though, copy all the files in here to a single directory on your unix server.
+The server should have g++ is installed (it probably is).

 Boost

 You need the Boost C++ library to throw a binomial random number.
 If it is not already installed try downloading it here: http://www.boost.org/

+I used Boost 1.54.0.

-I did not have to install it but you need to install it and add it to your path so that g++ can find it.
+You need to install it and add it to your path so that g++ can find it.
+I did have to do this so I cannot offer any guidance.
 If you happen to have use of a Broad server you can get it to use Boost by typing: use .boost-1.54.0 (Yes, we are very spoiled).
 If you don't know if Boost is installed skip to the next section and see if it breaks.
 It is fairly common so it may already be in the install.